Tolerance to Valium

 It is possible that you’ve developed a tolerance to Valium prescription pills.
 But how does Valium affect the brain and when does tolerance to Valium become Valium addiction?
 In this article, we’ll explore Valium tolerance, as well as its relationship to Valium dependence and addiction.
 We invite your questions about tolerance and Valium at the end.

 Taking Valium in high doses or for extended periods of time can easily cause you to develop a tolerance to Valium.
 Clinically, any kind of drug tolerance means that the drug does not therapeutically work as well as it used to and that you need to take consecutively higher doses to achieve initial effect.

-Can Valium be addictive?
-Yes.
 You’ll develop a tolerance more quickly if you aren’t taking Valium in the dosage or manner it was prescribed.
 However, tolerance to Valium doesn’t necessarily mean you’re addicted to Valium.
-But if you’re using Valium to get high, then diazepam tolerance, withdrawal and addiction become more complicated.
+But if you’re using Valium to get high, then tolerance, Valium (diazepam) withdrawal and addiction become more complicated.

 Valium tolerance symptoms

 1. You’ll need to keep taking higher doses of Valium to get the same effects.

 2. Valium will stop working to control symptoms over time if you don’t increase your dosage.

 Often, tolerance to Valium occurs at the same time as physical dependence on diazepam, which can make it difficult to stop taking Valium.
 When you are physically dependent on Valium, lower doses or abrupt disruption in dosing results in withdrawal symptoms.
 Remember that just because you’re experiencing these Valium tolerance symptoms doesn’t mean you’re addicted to Valium.
 While an addiction is characterized by psychological dependence (you NEED Valium to FEEL normal), tolerance simply means your body is used to the medication, so it isn’t responding as well.